When I want to wow my guests, I whip up this delicious lemon-meringue mousse for dessert. It never fails to impress!

-This recipe may be a bit more complicated and time-consuming than others but it's sure to wow friends and family alike!
-If you're short on time, store-bought lemon curd will work fine as well.
-I like it sharp and tangy so there's a lot of lemon in this one, but you can also reduce the amount of lemons if you have a slightly sweeter tooth.
+This recipe may be a bit more complicated and time-consuming than others, but it's sure to wow friends and family alike!
+If you're short on time, store-bought lemon curd will work fine, but if you have the time, I definitely recommend making your own.
+I like my curd sharp and tangy, so there's a lot of lemon in this one, but you can also reduce the number of lemons if you have a slightly sweeter tooth.

 - 6 eggs